Alfred Mosher Butts: Scrabble

-Butts initially called the game Lexiko, but later changed the name to Criss Cross Words after considering It, and began to seek a buyer.
+Butts initially called the game Lexiko, but changed the name to Criss Cross Words (he also considered It), and began to seek a buyer.
 The game makers he originally contacted rejected the idea, but Butts was tenacious.
 Eventually, he sold the rights to entrepreneur and game lover James Brunot, who made a few minor adjustments to the design and renamed the game Scrabble.